maths/moodle-qtype_stack/doc/en/Topics/Authoring_GeoGebra.md

 * [Authoring quick start 2](../AbInitio/Authoring_quick_start_2.md): Question variables.
 * [Authoring quick start 3](../AbInitio/Authoring_quick_start_3.md): Improving feedback.

-__We strongly recommend you do not use an HTML-aware editor when using GeoGebra questions.__  Instead turn off the editor within Moodle and edit the raw HTML.
-Individual users can set their editor preferences by following:

-    User Dashboard > Preferences > Editor preferences > Manage editors

 ## Question design

 The goal is to create the following question.